 Here are some facts and statistics about check fraud compiled from various sources:

-The 2013 AFP Payments Fraud and Control Survey Key Findings:
+2013 AFP Payments Fraud and Control Survey findings show:

 * Checks remain the payment type most vulnerable to fraud attacks.

 * 87% of organizations affected by payments fraud report that checks were targeted.

 * Among organizations suffering a financial loss due to payments fraud, the typical loss was $20,300.